SunKatana/Suffix-Array/README.md

 Due to the bad runtimes of python implementations, we redid all implementations in C++:

 # Search Algorithms implemented in C++:
+This part of the report reimplements all tasks in C++.
+A fresh import of the git directory was used for a fresh start.

 This implementation works on the base of the given git directory, installable by using